QuickStart Mobile Automation

 Taking a look at our tests, we could see it going through each of our pathways in the system.
 And with our pathways selected, we can now go ahead and Run our Automation to see that our 22 tests executed with 20 passes and two failures.

-The Run Results show screenshots that Test Modeller takes while interacting with the application.
+The Run Results show screenshots that Quality Modeller takes while interacting with the application.
 And by scrolling down, we can see the test that failed and why.
 In this example, it looks like it was having trouble connecting to a remote session.